awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-apikey.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Expires`  <a name="cfn-appsync-apikey-expires"></a>
 Expiration time of the API Key in seconds \(using Unix Epoch time\), with a minimum of 1 day and a maximum of 365 days\.
+The default value is 7 days\.
- *Required*: Yes
+ *Required*: No
  *Type*: Number
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)